kmann3/EtherpunksMoneyRegister/README.md

 * Export/Import: Test: file data, lookups, and link tables
 * Polish RecurringTransactionDetails.
 I don't like how it looks.
 * Menu adjust so you see where you are / Nav
+* Categories/Tags: Details page for editing and getting an overview of their use

 <hr />

 * Encrypting important things.
 This is a later thing because I'm still manually tweaking things in the database to test and it's simply easier to see mistakes currently.